12 Best Freebies for Retirees

 8. Free perks from credit cards

-Speaking of credit cards, about 88% of Americans aged 65 and older own at least one credit card, and nearly half of Americans ages 50-plus carry over credit card debt from month to month.
-If that's you, you may as well take advantage of some free benefits for carrying around all that plastic.
+Speaking of credit cards, a new national survey from the AARP shows that nearly half of Americans ages 50-plus carry over credit card debt from month to month, including credit card debt on an active card or a cancelled card.
+If that's you, take advantage of some free benefits for carrying around all that plastic.

-For example, many of the best travel credit cards come with free rental-car insurance, and some will cover the cost of your vacation if you have to cancel your trip or even reimburse you for luggage that is lost, stolen, or damaged during flights purchased with eligible cards.
+For example, many of the best travel credit cards come with free rental-car insurance, and some will cover the cost of your vacation if you have to cancel your trip or reimburse you for luggage that's lost, stolen, or damaged during flights purchased with eligible cards.

-Other credit card perks include free extended warranties, free cell-phone replacement and free museum admission.
-Contact your card issuer to find out what perks you qualify for.
+Other credit card perks include free extended warranties, free cellphone replacement and free museum admission.
+Contact your card issuer to find out which perks you qualify for.

 With the right credit card you can earn rewards, cashback, and savings.
 See Kiplinger's top credit card picks for online shoppers, powered by Bankrate.
 Advertising disclosure.